kwebio/kweb-docs/faq.rst

 What's the difference between Kweb and Vaadin?
 ----------------------------------------------

-Of all web frameworks we're aware of, `Vaadin <https://vaadin.com/>`_ is the closest in design and philosophy to Kweb.
+Of all web frameworks we're aware of, `Vaadin <https://vaadin.com/>`_ is the closest in design and philosophy to Kweb, but there are also important differences:
-In many ways Kweb is a philosophical descendant of Vaadin.
-This makes Vaadin one of the most useful frameworks to compare Kweb to, as there are also very important differences:

 - Kweb is *far* more lightweight than Vaadin.
 At the time of writing, `kwebio/core <https://github.com/kwebio/kweb-core>`_ is about 4,351 lines of code, while